praisedp/praisedp/README.md

-# Hi there, I'm Praisedp 👋
+# Hi there, I'm Pasan Perera 👋

-I'm a passionate Software Engineering undergraduate on an exciting journey in the world of coding and technology.
+I'm a passionate Data Science undergraduate on an exciting journey in the world of coding and technology.
 I started with C, C++, and object-oriented programming, and I'm currently diving deep into Java and exploring networking fundamentals.

 ## 🚀 About Me
 - **Software Engineering Student:** Building my future one line of code at a time.